 |From||Matthias Peichl <Matthias.Peichl@slu.se>|

-This project will be carried out by a team of five postdoctoral fellows who will jointly explore and integrate terrestrial and aquatic fluxes of C and GHGs from plot to regional scales in the boreal region of Northern Sweden.
-In this project, the postdoc team will make use a unique set up that integrates the well-established SITES research infrastructure of the Degerö and Krycklan catchments with the ICOS-Degerö and ICOS-Svartberget flux stations (www.icos-sweden.se; www.slu.se/Krycklan) and Svartberget Experimental Forests (www.slu.se/en/departments/field-based-forest-research/experimental-forests/vindeln-experimental-forests/), where research related to catchment hydrology, biogeochemistry and forestry has been carried out for several decades.
+This project is part of a larger research framework in which a team of five postdoctoral fellows will jointly explore and integrate terrestrial and aquatic fluxes of C and GHGs from plot to regional scales in the boreal region of Northern Sweden.
+For this purpose, the postdoc team will make use a unique set up that integrates the well-established SITES research infrastructure of the Degerö and Krycklan catchments () with the ICOS-Degerö and ICOS-Svartberget flux stations ( ) and Svartberget Experimental Forests ( ), where research related to catchment hydrology, biogeochemistry and forestry has been carried out for several decades.
 These excellent research infrastructures include permanently employed and skilled technical staff, 8 eddy covariance sites, >500 forest inventory plots, 16 long-term monitored streams and high-resolution Lidar scans which altogether provide valuable data to estimate terrestrial and aquatic C fluxes across two typical boreal catchments.
 Combined with tall tower EC and atmospheric concentration records to support inverse modeling, this provides exceptional resources for investigating and linking boreal C and GHG dynamics and their underlying drivers spanning from the plot to the regional scale.
 Throughout the entire project, the postdoctoral fellows will closely collaborate in their research activities to create new knowledge by bridging the various spatial scales.
 Thus, this project offers ample possibilities for scientific interactions and career development.

-• The candidates must have a PhD awarded in the fields of environmental sciences, hydrology, meteorology, physical geography or any other closely related subject
+• The candidate must have a PhD awarded in the fields of environmental sciences, ecology, physical geography or any other closely related subject

-• Demonstrated experience with eddy covariance data and micrometeorological theory (WP1&2), hydrology and catchment biogeochemistry (WP4) including data processing and interpretation is required
+• Demonstrated experience with eddy covariance data and micrometeorological theory including data processing and interpretation is required

-• The candidates must be able to independently conduct field work, which also requires a driver's license valid in Sweden.
+• The candidate must be able to independently conduct field work, which also requires a driver's license valid in Sweden.

-• The candidates must be fluent in English to be able to write, communicate and interact in an English-speaking environment.
+• The candidate must be fluent in English to be able to write, communicate and interact in an English-speaking environment.

-• The candidates must have documented experience in writing and publishing scientific articles
+• The candidate must have documented experience in writing and publishing scientific articles

-• Experience in either one or more of the following is considered a merit: carbon cycle research in boreal landscapes (i.e. forests, peatlands and aquatic systems), EC flux measurements in complex terrain, flux footprint modelling, inverse modeling, as well as skills in GIS, logger programming and/or in the handling and processing of large data sets
+• Experience in either one or more of the following is considered a merit: carbon cycle research in boreal landscapes (i.e. forests, peatlands and aquatic systems), eddy covariance measurements with a tall tower and/or in complex terrain, flux footprint modeling, skills in GIS, logger programming and/or in the handling and processing of large, multiple-source, data sets

 Place of work: The postdoc location is at the Forestry Faculty of the Swedish University of Agricultural Sciences (SLU), Department of Forest Ecology & Management, in Umeå, Sweden.